roman-milk/roman-milk.github.io/sammi.md

  "You pull that shit on me and I'll just get up and walk away from you, go home and throw all your shit out on the front lawn."

  Sammi hasn't seen a lawyer yet and as far as I know neither has Fred so even though she is living with me she is still married to him.
-Report_Story #2